Perspectives

 A CMS is used for websites that publish, well, content.
 That can be blogs, news, or a catalogue of widgets for sale online.

-WordPress powers a third of all websites online today and commands a respectable 60% market share of the CMS space.
+WordPress powers more than 40% of all websites online today and commands a respectable 60% market share of the CMS space.
 It is such a big deal in what we do as an agency that I have written a separate article on it here.

 We incorporate hosting in our Managed Web Services offering and host dozens of client sites at Pressidium, a dedicated WordPress hosting provider.
 If you run a WordPress website, working with a hosting provider that specialises in WordPress is a smart way to go.
 We also have good things to say about WP Engine and Pantheon.